mayank4991/epicare/README_Backend.md

 ### 5. Initialize Spreadsheet Structure
 1. In the Apps Script editor, run the `createSpreadsheetStructure()` function
-2. This will create the necessary sheets and headers
+2. This will create the necessary sheets and headers, including the new PHCs sheet

 ## Spreadsheet Structure